 In Parabita, in Puglia, a task force of highly qualified dogs and trainers was born, which deals with the detection of Xylella: it is called Xylella Detection Dogs.
-And it could not have been born elsewhere: Puglia, with its 60 million olive trees, was responsible for approx 50% of the production of olive oil in Italy.
+And it could not have been born elsewhere: Puglia, with its 60 million olive trees, was responsible for approx 50% of olive oil production in Italy.
 In just a few years, Xylella infected and killed 21 of these 60 million trees, many of which were genuine secular monuments.

 Four-legged help

-Di Noia and his team found that a group of California experts had perfected how to use dogs' sense of smell to detect bacteria on citrus fruits (I'll link the search here).
-Encouraged by the possibility, he discussed the idea with theNational body of Italian dog lovers (ENCI) and with CNR experts.
+Di Noia and his team discovered that a group of California experts had perfected the way to use dogs' sense of smell to detect bacteria on citrus fruits (I'll link the search here).
+Encouraged by the possibility, he discussed the idea withNational body of Italian dog lovers (ENCI) and with CNR experts.
 The Xylella Detection Dogs were born.

 How do dogs work against Xylella?